A boat carrying migrants capsizes off Italy, killing at least 26

-ROME — (AP) — A boat carrying nearly 100 migrants capsized Wednesday in international waters off the Italian island of Lampedusa, killing at least 26 people and leaving around another dozen missing, the Italian coast guard and U.N. agencies said.
+ROME — (AP) — A boat carrying nearly 100 migrants capsized Wednesday in international waters off the Italian island of Lampedusa, killing at least 26 people and leaving about a dozen missing, the Italian coast guard and U.N. agencies said.

 Sixty survivors were brought to a center in Lampedusa, said Filippo Ungaro, a UNHCR spokesperson in Italy.
 There were 92 to 97 migrants on board when the boat departed Libya, according to survivor accounts.
 Authorities were still searching for any remaining survivors.